Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/0lIWNs2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-10.Restart and then log back into DC-1 as user: mydomain.com\username To login you must add “MyDomain.com/” to the username so that you login as a DC with your user.
+10.Restart and then log back into DC-1 as mydomain.com\LabUser
+Adding the domain prefix (mydomain.com\) tells Windows to authenticate against Active Directory instead of the local Security Accounts Manager database.
+A successful logon confirms that DC‑1 has fully promoted and is now serving domain authentication.
 </p>
 <br />
 <h1>Create an Admin and Normal User Account in AD </h1>
 </p>
 <br />
 <img src="https://imgur.com/x6TEu5r.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
-11a.
-In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES” Within the server menu click tools at the upper right corner>“Active Directory Users and Computers”.
+On DC-1, open Server Manager.

+In the top-right corner, click Tools, select Active Directory Users and Computers (ADUC).

+In the left-hand pane, expand your domain (e.g., mydomain.com).

+Right-click on the domain name> select New> Organizational Unit.

+Name the new OU: _EMPLOYEES

+Click OK.
 </p>
 <br />
  </p>